List of Hell Teacher: Jigoku Sensei Nube characters: Class 5-3

-The "juvenile delinquent" of the class, Katsuya Kimura (Kimura Katsuya 木村克也), often presents a tougher facade than his true nature towards Nūbē and his classmates.
+He is the "juvenile delinquent" of the class, often presents a tougher facade than his true nature towards Nūbē and his classmates.
 Initially depicted as a loner, Katsuya's demeanor stems from being misunderstood by his peers, his own insecurities, or engaging in delinquent behaviors such as smoking or stealing for charitable causes.
 However, as the series progresses, he gradually confronts his inner struggles and integrates himself into Nūbē and his friends' circle, eventually becoming one of the main members of the class.
 Katsuya is a huge pervert towards sexy females, an attribute that gets him into a huge idolation of Miki.
 Although she treats him like her dog, he also consistently finds himself with the worst grades in class, alongside both Hiroshi and Makoto.
 Despite being perceived as a coward and a troublemaker, he surprisingly demonstrates qualities of a loving, caring, and protective big brother towards his younger sister, Manami.